How to Stop Squirrels Eating Your Bird Food

 Spice It Up: Natural Deterrents That Work

 As we turn to mother nature’s pantry for solutions, we find that a dash of cayenne pepper can be more than just a kick in your favourite dish—it’s also an effective squirrel repellent.
 Squirrels, much like us, find the heat from peppers quite unpleasant, whilst birds do not have the same taste receptors, so taste heat differently.
-So a bit of cayenne pepper mixed with your seed is enough to make any squirrel think twice before raiding your bird feeder again.
+So a bit of hot pepper mixed with your seed is enough to make any squirrel think twice before raiding your bird feeders again, but crucially doesn't harm squirrels in any way.

-Switching the seeds in your feeder can help deter squirrels, who are particularly attracted to high fat nuts and sunflower seeds.
-Instead, try using safflower seeds, which have a bitter taste that squirrels dislike but birds like cardinals and chickadees enjoy.
-Niger (Nyjer) seeds are also a good alternative, favoured by finches but typically ignored by squirrels.
+Switching the seeds in your feeder can help put off squirrels, who are particularly attracted to high fat nuts and sunflower seeds.
+Instead, try using safflower seeds, which have a bitter taste that squirrels dislike but wild birds like cardinals and chickadees enjoy.
+Niger (Nyjer or Thistle) seeds are also a good alternative bird food, favoured by finches and other small garden birds but typically ignored by squirrels.

 Squirrels have a keen sense of smell, making essential oils like peppermint, clove, and thyme effective at keeping them away from bird feeders.
 These scents create an uninviting barrier for squirrels, while birds remain unaffected.
 For a simple home remedy, try hanging musky scented soap near your feeders; the strong odour acts as a deterrent, turning your bird station into a no go zone for squirrels.